Ruilin-Ma/CMPUT404-assignment-css-hell/README.md

 - Part 1
 - In order to modify projTitle/projAuthor need to add the class attribute for the "div" tag
 - Add project pictures for the html files with "img" tag
+- Link the css file to each of three Gutenberg html files
+- Modify the font style and size for the header, anchor element and paragraph
+- Bolded the font of projTitle/projAuthor
+- Change the background of the body
+- Gave each Gutenberg file a cover image
+- Add real image to the Gutenberg 3 html file

 Citation
 =================